Dragon745/website14.com/website14app/docs/firebase_datastore.md

 - Controls access to different portal features
 - Stores user preferences and profile data
 - Enables role-based access control
+- Profile section in client portal allows users to update contact information
+- First name, last name, and email are pre-filled from Firebase Auth and cannot be edited
+- Additional contact fields (secondary email, business name, phone, social media, billing address) are editable
+- firstName and lastName fields are added during login if user document exists but these fields are missing

 ### pricing Collection